 - What schools have the best biochemistry graduate program?

-Contact the BMB Undergraduate Program Assistant who can provide a list of BMB graduate students who are interested in tutoring, or check the College of Natural Sciences Tutorial Hall webpage for a current schedule of tutoring sessions by course.
+Contact the BMB Graduate Program Assistant who can provide a list of BMB graduate students who are interested in tutoring, or check the TILT Learning Programs webpage for a current schedule of tutoring sessions by course.

-See Yvonne Bridgeman, Assistant to the Chair in the BMB Office, MRB316 to have your CSU ID programmed for access to the Undergraduate Resource Room, MRB103.
+BMB majors should already have access to the Undergraduate Resource Room, Yates 212A, programmed to their CSU ID; if you have problems accessing the room email email@example.com to have access added to your ID.
 Please remember that this computer lab is for Biochemistry majors and other authorized users only.

 Biochemistry majors are assigned a faculty career advisor during their first year in the program.
 Once an advisor is assigned, the student will receive an email with contact information, and the advisor is also listed in RamWeb.

-Aaron Sholders, Undergraduate Program Coordinator conducts group registration advising sessions each semester, which is where you can obtain an advising code if you are a freshman or sophomore.
+Aaron Sholders, Undergraduate Program Coordinator, and Brian Kalet, Academic Support Coordinator, conduct group registration advising sessions each semester, and it is at this time that you can obtain an advising code if you are a freshman or sophomore.
 See the Biochemistry Advising webpage for a schedule prior to the start of registration during fall & spring semesters.
 All Biochemistry students are encouraged to attend the session for their class level.